-When you earn an associate's degree in medical assisting from Kaplan Career Institute, you could have the credentials required to pursue entry-level medical assisting jobs in hospitals, urgent care centers, surgical centers, physicians' offices, health maintenance organizations, and other health care facilities.
+When you earn a degree in Medical Assisting from Kaplan Career Institute, you could have the credentials required to pursue entry-level medical assisting jobs in hospitals, urgent care centers, surgical centers, physicians' offices, health maintenance organizations, and other health care facilities.
 As a graduate of this program, you can search for entry-level employment in these settings:

 - Group practices

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014–2015 Edition,

 Medical Assistants, http://www.bls.gov/ooh/healthcare/medical-assistants.htm